abhishek-kumar-code/Redfish_Public/mockups/catfish/README.md

 # Discussion
-   * Opportunity to define some Redfish ‘API Profiles’ that specify
+   * Opportunity to define some Redfish ‘Integration Recipe’ that specify
       * What APIs and properties are supported / required
-      * Min and Max issue
       * How to capture